naragcireangelo-art/TRSEA_PythonNewsDataPipeline/README.md

   "crashed."** Staging logs (stderr, timestamped, one line per batch and per stage) exist specifically because a long CPU-bound run with zero output is indistinguishable from a hang otherwise.

+## Dev notes:
+- This is the first part of a large project; The pipeline is not optimized as the use of ai agents per cycle on a cpu only device, make it slow.
+The next step once the whole project is finished is the review and revisions of the data ingestion pipeline.

+- This is also the first python ai project I made through agentic development.
+Utilizing gemini pro and claude's Sonnet 5 medium.

+- Technologies TBADDED:
+        Facebook AI Similarity Search (FAISS) an open-source library built by Meta AI for fast similarity search and clustering of dense vectors.
+This makes it so that the initial and final grouping can rid of the ai agent's long process time.